Estimated reading time: 8 minutes

 The Minnesota laws creating the Order for Protection (OFP) and Harassment Restraining Order (HRO) remedies are similar in many ways.
 But one key difference is that the OFP law requires a relationship between the parties while the HRO law does not.

-If the Respondent in either an OFP or HRO, has contact with the Petitioner or otherwise violates its terms; the prosecutor charges the Respondent with a crime.
+If the Respondent in either an OFP or HRO, has contact with the Petitioner or otherwise violates its terms; the prosecutor can charge the Respondent with a crime.

 Prosecutors criminally charge these cases as a “Violation of an Order for Protection” or “Violation of a Harassment Restraining Order.”
 And these criminal charges have serious consequences.
 So a person charged with one of these crimes needs help from an experienced defense lawyer.